Week 24 of Pregnancy

 Baby this week

-• Brain is developing rapidly with more complex neural connections
+• Brain development accelerating rapidly with increased neural connections

 You this week